 1 | Understand Why You Are Volunteering

-While many consider volunteer work to be another mandatory checkbox to tick off when going through the litany of requirements for applying to medical school or doctorate programs, it is crucial to remember that no one else involved – including the preceptors and those you are aiming to help, are depending on you.
+Don’t look at your volunteer work as another mandatory checkbox to tick off when going through the litany of requirements for applying to medical school or doctorate programs.
+It is crucial to remember that the other people involved, including the preceptors and those you are aiming to help, are depending on you.

-As a student, most of you will be constantly stressed during the school year trying to juggle classes, research, and what little time you have left for yourselves.
-Thus, it is not surprising that the little time that you have off during the summer is precious and goes quickly.
+As students, most of you will be constantly stressed during the school year, trying to juggle classes, research, and what little time you have left for yourselves.
+Thus, it is not surprising that the little time you have off during the summer is precious and goes quickly.

 If I knew I had a particularly busy week ahead, I would avoid scheduling a bunch of volunteer shifts and make up for it in the future.
 Much like those who are volunteering for something they are not passionate about, it is also clear when a volunteer’s mind is elsewhere.
 If you do not think you can be fully present for the task ahead, it is better to reserve your energy for the next time you can come in to help.

-3 | Remain Professional
+3 | Treat Volunteering as a Job and Remain Professional

-This will often lead you to find a new passion or learn a new skill, things that you can carry on with you beyond the confines of that experience.
+This will often lead you to find a new passion or learn a new skill—things that you can carry on with you beyond the confines of that experience.
 I first learned how to suture lacerations while volunteering in a clinic for the uninsured population of my community.

 This goes without saying, but volunteering should be fun!
-There is no reason that this should be a grueling task.
+There is no reason this should be a grueling task.
 For those of us who are truly dedicated to clinical medicine, volunteering is one of the few times we get to help others without being weighed down by bureaucracy or meaningless paperwork.

 5 | Look for Opportunities

 Any time you are assigned a task, look for opportunities.
-Often you will find that you can achieve a higher level of involvement in patient care (no matter what your role is or what type of volunteering you are doing) if you look for opportunities to help solve challenges.
+Often, you will find that you can achieve a higher level of involvement in patient care, no matter what your role is or what type of volunteering you are doing, if you look for opportunities to help solve challenges.
 Volunteering organizations can be understaffed or may have unresolved issues that no one has had the time to solve.
 Look forward to these issues as a way to make your mark.

-Volunteering should be a fun and exciting time in your life, and that is easiest to achieve if you find something you are passionate about to join.
-We all find our passions eventually and expanding your mind and education through as many opportunities as you can will help you do that.
-Approach every volunteer experience with that in mind and try to make the most of your time making health care better.
+Volunteering should be a fun and exciting time in your life, and that is easiest to achieve if you find something you are passionate about.
+We all find our passions eventually, and expanding your mind and education through as many opportunities as you can will help you do that.
+Approach every volunteer experience with that in mind and try to make the most of your time making healthcare better.